Runaway Transition in Irreversible Polymer Condensation with Cyclisation: Results

-After the transition, the viscosity increases exponentially with the concentration (see inset of Fig.~\ref{fig:panel3_dynamics}b).
-This suggests a relaxation process dominated by end-retraction~\cite{Doi1988}, possibly due to the threading of very long linear chains through small rings~\cite{Roovers1988,Kapnistos2008,Halverson2012,Zhou2021,Parisi2020} or through pseudo-knotted parts of their own extremely long contour~\cite{Michieletto2014self,Soh2019a}.
-We note that, especially at large $c/c^*$, the ligated solutions extremely elastic and the passive tracers do not display a freely diffusive behaviour even after a lag time of ten minutes.
+At low concentrations, our microrheology shows that the MSD of the tracer particles is unaffected by DNA ligation (Fig.~\ref{fig:dynamics}c).
+On the contrary, for $c/c^* \geq 0.1$, we find that the MSDs of the tracers in the ligated systems are much slower and display a stronger subdiffusive behaviour than the control (Fig.~\ref{fig:dynamics}c).
+From the MSD, we extract the large-time diffusion coefficient $D$ of the tracers and the effective viscosity of the sample via the Stokes-Einstein equation~\cite{hansen2013theory}.
+The plot of the normalised viscosity (Fig.~\ref{fig:dynamics}d) suggests that a dynamical transition takes place around $c/c^* = 0.1 - 0.2$ (or $\kappa \simeq 1 - 2$) which matches the structural runaway transition seen before (Fig.~\ref{fig:MC_MD}).
+After the transition, the viscosity increases exponentially with the concentration (see inset of Fig.~\ref{fig:dynamics}d).
+This suggests a relaxation process dominated by end-retraction~\cite{Doi1988}, possibly due to the threading of very long linear chains through small rings~\cite{Roovers1988,Kapnistos2008,Halverson2012,Zhou2021,Parisi2020} or pseudo-knotted parts of their own extremely long contour~\cite{Michieletto2014self,Soh2019a}.
+We note that, especially at large $c/c^*$, the ligated solution is extremely elastic and the passive tracers do not display a freely diffusive behaviour even after a lag time of ten minutes.
 We thus argue that the reported $\eta/\eta_0$ may be lower bounds at large $c/c^*$, which would render the transition even more dramatic.
 All this implies that, intriguingly, near the transition $c/c^* \simeq 0.1$, systems prepared at similar concentrations may display extremely different rheology at large condensation times.
+To further support the existence of a qualitative change in the dynamics, we compute the values of viscosity obtained in MD simulations through the diffusion coefficient of the centre of mass of chains that have been ligated for long time at different initial concentrations (see red circles in Fig.~\ref{fig:dynamics}d).
+One can appreciate that our simulations also suggest a qualitative difference in dynamics for $c/c^* \geq 0.1$, albeit the transition appears less dramatic than in experiments; we argue that this may be due to finite size effects present in MD simulations.